-- Development of burn plans and authorization by the reservation manager - Conducting routine operational controlled burns - Incorporation of wildland fire mitigation and response activities and procedures into the ORR land-use planning process - Preparing and updating pre-fire planning maps.
-Ensuring that hard-copy maps of ORR are available for wildland fire response and mitigation - Conducting wildland fire scenarios in emergency management exercises as necessary or appropriate.
-Developing after-action reports identifying areas of weakness or needs for improvement - Development of stakeholder involvement plans in support of the wildland fire program - Review of current wildland fire-potential data, including indications of wildland fire risk - Preparing a wildland fire risk report, including a wildland fire hazard severity analysis based on the National Fire Protection Association Standard for Wildland Fire Management (NFPA 2018) - Identifying equipment necessary to perform forest management activities and assignments responsibility for establishing and maintaining the wildland fire roads, many of which delineate wildland management units (Figure 6.8), and maintaining barricades that control access to ORR secondary roads.
-The sites-ORNL, Y-12, and ETTP-are responsible for providing personnel and equipment for initial response to wildland fire events and for establishing incident command.
+- Development of burn plans and authorization by the reservation manager - Conducting routine operational controlled burns - Incorporation of wildland fire mitigation and response activities and procedures into the ORR land-use planning process

+- Preparing and updating pre-fire planning maps - Ensuring that hard-copy maps of ORR are available for wildland fire response and mitigation - Conducting wildland fire scenarios in emergency management exercises as necessary or appropriate, and developing after-action reports identifying areas of weakness or needs for improvement - Development of stakeholder involvement plans in support of the wildland fire program - Review of current wildland fire-potential data, including indications of wildland fire risk - Preparing a wildland fire risk report, including a wildland fire hazard severity analysis based on the National Fire Protection Association Standard for Wildland Fire Management (NFPA 2018) - Identifying equipment necessary to perform forest management activities and assignments

+The DOE roads and grounds contractor has the responsibility for establishing and maintaining the wildland fire roads, many of which delineate wildland management units (Figure 6.8), and maintaining barricades that control access to ORR secondary roads.
+The management contractors at each of the three major sites are responsible for providing personnel and equipment for initial response to wildland fire events and for establishing incident command.
 The City of Oak Ridge has entered into a mutual aid agreement with DOE to provide assistance for wildland fire activities.
 The State of Tennessee Department of Agriculture Division of Forestry has entered into a memorandum of understanding to provide personnel who are trained and equipped to respond to wildland fires and heavy equipment, including fire plows, when requested to assist with wildland fires.